Sikhs march across California urging protections against threats from India on U.S. soil

 A meeting and an accusation

-Naindeep Singh, who helped organize the October march, says the fight against TNR and other kinds of suppression of Sikh activism has become personal in the last year.
-Singh says neither Jakara Movement nor he advocate for Khalistan, an independent Sikh state -- although he supports the right of others to speak out for that cause.
+Naindeep Singh, whose group Jakara Movement organized the October march, says the fight against TNR and other suppression of Sikh activism has become personal in the last year.
+Singh says neither Jakara Movement nor he advocate for an independent Sikh state, though he supports the right of others to speak out for that cause.

 Singh was born and raised in Fresno, where he’s an elected school board member.
 He recalls learning about a meeting that happened last fall – a meeting he wasn’t at, but where his name was mentioned.